Sammy1Am/Moppy2/README.md

 # Moppy2
-The evolution of the Musical flOPPY controller
+The evolution of the Musical flOPPY controller.

+Check out the [wiki](https://github.com/SammyIAm/Moppy2/wiki) for more info.